October 9, 2024

 For Pegai, educational videos work as a marketing tool because the brand needs to teach shoppers to see beyond trendy designs and recognize quality materials and craftsmanship.
 As Volkan said when he appeared on The E-Comm Show podcast, “Eventually people understand if you’re really trying to help them, then they come back to your brand, they trust you, they buy your stuff.”

-If you have little budget for influencer marketing or need to educate your target market about your goods or services, try being your brand’s own influencer by sharing your knowledge as an example.
+If you have little budget for an influencer marketing campaign or need to educate your target market about your goods or services, try being your brand’s own influencer by sharing your knowledge as an example.
 In doing so, you build trust with your target market.
 Our survey of 9,000 global shoppers revealed that 39% of respondents trust influencers who are subject-matter experts (like Volkan) for their authentic content and product reviews.
 And 35% will buy products based on those influencers’ recommendations.

 You don’t need much equipment to start — you only need your phone’s camera and space to demonstrate your craft and knowledge.
 Your followers crave transparency and info, and overproducing the videos will achieve the opposite effect.